hamid-develop/Call-center-dashbord/README.md

 # Call-center-dashbord

+to clone on your local machine :
+1-install node js

+2-install git
-to clone on your local machine : install node js install git right click in your directory and select "Git Bash here" in the git window write "git clone https://github.com/hamid-develop/Call-center-dashbord.git" then press Enter open src folder run Command prompt and then run "Code ."
+right click in your directory and select "Git Bash here" in the git window write "git clone https://github.com/hamid-develop/Call-center-dashbord.git" then press Enter open src folder run Command prompt and then run "Code ."